zmap/zdns/README.md

 ---------------

 ZDNS can either operate against a recursive resolver (e.g., an organizational DNS server) [default behavior] or can perform its own recursion internally.
+If you are performing a small number of lookups (i.e., millions) and using a less than 10,000 go routines, it is typically fastest to use one of the common recursive resolvers like Cloudflare or Google.
+Cloudflare is nearly always faster than Google.
+This is particularly true if you're looking up popular names because they're cached and can be answered in a single round trip.
+Otherwise, performing iteration internally is much faster, because you can run with tens of thousands of concurrent threads without DOS'ing and/or rate limiting your recursive resolver.

 To perform local recursion, run zdns with the `--iterative` flag.
 When this flag is used, ZDNS will round-robin between the published root servers (e.g., 198.41.0.4).
 In iterative mode, you can control the size of the local cache by specifying `--cache-size` and the timeout for individual iterations by setting `--iteration-timeout`.
 The `--timeout` flag controls the timeout of the entire